cpoohee/MLPluginTemplate/readme.md

   - However, there is a realisation that training from scratch is not practical with current time and machine limitation.
   - Try out pre-trained auto encoders (done)
     - using an oversampled audio into an encoder trained in 48kHz seems to be a possible solution to reduce degrading quality for short sample block
+    - Notebook investigating auto encoders
-  - Try out pre-trained speaker embedding
+  - Try out pre-trained speaker embedding (done)
     - re process data folders.. etc speakerA/1.wav, speakerB/1.wav
     - do tsne plot of the output embeddings of the speakers.
   - Try out auto encoder + speaker embedding finetuning